krck/diced_AF/README.md

 - Future plan: Handheld Dice-Roller Device

 ## Setup (Linux)
-Development is done as "bare bones" as possible.
-No Arduino IDE, no Atmel Studio.
-Keep the toolchain simple without any bloated installations.
-But a few packages/libs are needed:
+Development is done "bare bones, but with some reasonable comfort", to keep the toolchain simple and avoid bloated installations.
+No full Arduino IDE.
+No Atmel Studio.
+The core setup is just VS Code with the following extensions:
+- C/C++
+- PlatformIO (needed for debugging)

+These packages/libs are needed for manually compiling/flashing (without PlatformIO).
+Also add the "avr" library as a header include path in VS Code (prob.: `/usr/lib/avr`):
 - binutils
 - gcc-avr
+- gdb-avr
 - avr-libc
 - avrdude

-Add the "avr" library as a header include path in the editor or in the compiler command (prob.: `/usr/lib/avr`)

 ## Compile
+These steps are needed for manually compiling the program and flashing it onto the Arduino Uno.
 First compile the C code into a Hex file.
 Commands are prefilled for the Arduino UNO 3 (Atmega328p / 16000000UL):

 ```
 > avr-gcc -g -DF_CPU=16000000UL -Os -mmcu=atmega328p -c src/main.c -o bin/main.o